Why Use This

 Load context on-demand when needed:

-- `@.claude/context/core/orchestration/orchestration-core.md` - Routing, delegation, session tracking
+- `@.claude/context/orchestration/orchestration-core.md` - Routing, delegation, session tracking

-- `@.claude/context/index.md` - Full context discovery index
+- `@.claude/context/index.json` - Full context discovery index

 ## Trigger Conditions